madelson/MedallionTopologicalSort/README.md

 ### Basic Usage

-The `OrderByTopologically` operation is available as an extension method on `IEnumerable<T>`.
+The `OrderTopologicallyBy` operation is available as an extension method on `IEnumerable<T>`.
 The "graph" underlying the sort is defined on-the-fly by providing a function which can be used to map each element to the set of elements it depends on (must go before).

 As a toy example, we could use topological sort to perform a normal sort of a range of integers by specifying that each integer has a dependency on the next integer in the sequence.